abgox/PSCompletions/README.md

 ### About special symbols in Completion Description

-> Since ✨ was destructive to the UI, it was replaced with 😄
+-   For 😄😎🤔: If there are multiple, you can choose the effect of one of them.

--   😄: After selecting and applying, Press `Space` and `Tab` to continue to get command completion.
+-   😄: It means that after you choose it, you can press `Space` and `Tab` key to continue to get command completions.

+    -   This symbol can be customized by running `psc config symbol SpaceTab <symbol>`

--   😄😄：After selecting and applying, type a string without spaces, press `Space` and `Tab` to continue to get command completion.
+-   😎: It means that after you choose it, you can press a string without spaces, then press `Space` and `Tab` key to continue to get command completions.

+    -   This symbol can be customized by running `psc config symbol WriteSpaceTab <symbol>`

+-   🤔：It means that after you choose it, you can press `Space` and `Tab` key to continue to get option-type completions(e.g. --verbose).

+    -   This symbol can be customized by running `psc config symbol OptionsTab <symbol>`

 -   `...`: The description here will be filled in in the future.
     -   If `...` is the last one in the completion, it means that the display area is too small to display all completions.